 The Venetian Secretary, who wrote letters about the wall observed that it seemed as much to protect the city from without, as it was to subdue the population within.

-The fortification wall covers a larger area than the parish boundaries, for reasons which are unclear, but probably based on convenience and strategic defenses.
+The fortification wall covers a larger area than the parish boundaries, for reasons which are unclear, but probably based on convenience and strategic defences.

 The cost was not insignificant either – equating to 2 pence in the pound for every tenant renting a home that was worth more than five pounds per year in rent.
 In addition to the cost, was the marshalling of “volunteers” to work on building the fortifications.